Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Learn how to perform word frequency analysis on literary texts.
-- Learn how to visualize a word cloud for a text.
+- Learn how to visualize a word cloud from a text.
 - Learn how to perform keyword-in-context analysis on literary texts.
 ::::::::::::::::::::::::::::::::::::::::::::::::